Myitsone Dam: Opposition

 In Burma, the Irrawaddy River, on the bank of which major historic cities such as Bagan were built, is considered as the birthplace of Burmese civilization.
 For that reason, The Burmese public protests against the dam project, which would inevitably alter hydrological characteristics of the historic river.
 Moreover, the growing Chinese influence in Burma is seen as exploitative by Burmese people, due to its association with previous military junta.

 On the other hand, local villages have opposed the project since its proposal in 2001.
 According to the environmental organization International Rivers, in 2007, 12 local leaders from Kachin State sent a letter to Senior General Than Shwe and the junta's Ministry of Electric Power, asking for the project to be cancelled.
 The Burma Rivers Network also sent a letter to the Chinese government asking Chinese companies operating in Burma to conduct environmental and social impact assessments, to release information publicly, and to consider the opinions of affected communities in the decision-making process.
 In a parliamentary session, government minister Zaw Min responded that an environmental impact study had been carried out by the Biodiversity And Nature Conservation Association (BANCA) at a cost of US$1.25 million and stated that Myitsone Dam Project was started only when the government had studied the possible environmental impacts.
 However, the results of BANCA's assessment were not disclosed publicly.

 Outside Burma, activists in exile have actively carried out protests in various countries.
 In February 2010, the UK-based Kachin National Organization (KNO) protested against construction of the dam in front of the Burmese Embassies in the UK, Japan, Australia, and the United States.
-Leaked United States diplomatic cables by WikiLeaks revealed that the US embassy in Yangon funded some of the activist groups.
+Leaked United States diplomatic cables revealed that the US embassy in Yangon funded some of the activist groups.